Honourable Artillery Company: Early history

 The HAC can trace its history back as far as 1087, but it received a royal charter from Henry VIII on 25 August 1537, when Letters Patent were received by the Overseers of the Fraternity or Guild of St George authorising them to establish a perpetual corporation for the defence of the realm to be known as the Fraternity or Guild of Artillery of Longbows, Crossbows and Handgonnes.
 This body was known by a variety of names until 1658, when it was first referred to as the Artillery Company.
-It was first referred to as the Honourable Artillery Company in 1685 and officially received the name from Queen Victoria in 1860.
-However, the Archers’ Company of the Honourable Artillery Company was retained into the late 19th century, though as a private club.
-Founded in 1781 by Sir Ashton Lever, it met at Archers’ Hall, Inner Circle, Regent's Park, London.
+It was initially referred to as the Honourable Artillery Company in 1685 and officially received the name from Queen Victoria in 1860.
+However, the Archers' Company of the Honourable Artillery Company was retained into the late 19th century, though as a private club.
+Founded in 1781 by Sir Ashton Lever, it met at Archers' Hall, Inner Circle, Regent's Park, London.
 The Archers' Company remained a part of the regiment operated from 1784 to the late 1790s, along with Matross, Grenadier (established on 11 August 1686) and Light Infantry companies/divisions, with a Rifle or Yager Company introduced around 1803.

 The regiment has the rare distinction of having fought on the side of both Parliament and the Royalists during the English Civil War 1642 to 1649.

-From its formation, the company trained at a site it had occupied at the Old Artillery Ground in Spitalfields and at The Merchant Taylors' Company Hall.
-In 1622, the company built its first Armoury House at the site of the Old Artillery Gardens.
+From its formation, the Company trained at a site it had occupied at the Old Artillery Ground in Spitalfields and at the Merchant Taylors' Company Hall.
+In 1622, the Company built its first Armoury House at the site of the Old Artillery Gardens.